quickerscript/quik/README.md

 ```
 apt install -y git && git clone https://github.com/quickerscript/quik.git && cd quik && chmod +x quik && ./quik
 ```

+you will be prompted about which tools you want, git and curl will be installed either way.
+If you want to install all automatically, add `all` to the very end of the command after ./quik `./quick all`

 ensure your incus vm has 2 cpus as required by minikube, can do so by doing:
 ```
 incus config set <vm-name> limits.cpu 2
 ```

 # List of installs:
-- git
+- git (unprompted)
-- curl
+- curl (unprompted)
+- make
 - minikube
+- kind
+- golang
 - docker
 - kubectl

-If you dont want to install a certain one, instead of copying the multiline bash, just manually clone and delete the individual .sh of what you don't want, then proceed with ./quik